ExpeditionRPG/expedition/README.md

 node --version
 ```

-When running on Windows, must be run within a Unix-like shell (such as Git Bash)
+Windows: must be run within a Unix-like shell (such as Git Bash)

-Building the iOS app requires a mac, and cordova setup scripts currently work for unix-like environments only (Linux + Mac).
+iOS: Building the iOS app requires a mac, and cordova setup scripts currently work for unix-like environments only (Linux + Mac).

 If you're having problems getting dependencies set up on your computer, try using this repo with [Containerizer](https://github.com/ExpeditionRPG/containerizer).